 Evolution of mitochondrial proteome.

 In the 30 years since the first animal mtDNA has been published, we have learned a great deal about the evolution of mitochondrial genomes.
 However, because mtDNA encodes only a tiny fraction of mitochondrial proteins, the evolution of mitochondrial proteome remains largely unexplored.
 From the evolutionary viewpoint, this proteome represents an interesting system as it is made out of interacting components encoded by two genomes with different rates and modes of evolution and because some analogous molecules (e.g., components of the translation machinery) are encoded in both nuclear and mitochondrial DNA.
 We began to explore the evolution of mitochondrial proteome by investigating the fate of nuclear-encoded aminoacyl-tRNA synthetases (aa-RS) in animals, where mitochondrial-encoded tRNAs are lost.
 We found that the loss of such tRNA genes in the sea anemone Nematostella and a ctenophore Mnemiopsis had lead to a loss of all but two nuclear-encoded aaRS in both organisms.
-We intend to test the universality of this observation by analyzing publically available mitochondrial and nuclear genomes in other eukaryotes, especially those that lost some or all mitochondrial tRNAs.
+In our recent study (Pett and Lavrov, 2015), we tested the universality of this observation by analyzing mitochondrial and nuclear genomes in a variety of animal species, including several lineages that lost some or all mitochondrial tRNAs.
 We are also interested in exploring the evolution of other elements of mitochondrial proteome in animals.